-The first operation USPS "drawer" modified program from CHROMASETTE's August, 1981, issue to produce a graphic picture.
-If you don't already subscribe, single issue cassette tapes are \$5 from CHROMASETTE (P.O.
+The first operation uses modified "drawer" program from CHROMASETTE's August, 1981, issue to produce a graphic picture.
+If you don't already subscribe, single issue cassette tapes \$5 from are CHROMASETTE (P.O.
 Box 1087.
 Santa Barbara, CA, 93102).